 On se voit là-bas!

-케이팝 – K-pop star training (Korean K-Pop)
+케이팝 – K-pop dance training (Korean K-Pop)

-Striking beats with Shimtah (Korean Drums)
+Feel the rhythm with Shimtah (Korean Drums)

 Latin lives!
 Vivat Latina!